 Although the wines are great for consuming now, I recommend holding on to some for a few years, especially the appellation-specific Cabernets which will only get better with age.
 Cheers to the holidays!

-Thanks to Cultivar wine for providing the wine we enjoyed at our party!
+Thanks to Cultivar wine for collaborating with me on this sponsored post!
 Want to try Cultivar wine for yourself?
 Use the code ‘CultivarWineWanderAndWine’ to enjoy 10% off your first order.